All Things Stewart Mineral Springs

 To metaphysical thinking, earliest human imprints on a given land stay forever embedded in it.
 For sure, Springs still resonates with Stewart family's nearly 80 years of dedicated service, from 1875 to

-1953. see History...also, alas, with earlier tragic Native American massacre taking place about grounds before family purchase -- but, saving grace, before that with earliest, peaceful, harmonizing energies of indigenous peoples revering land as sacred healing ground since time untold.
-That being the earliest imprint keeps it the dominant one no matter what subsequent overlays might obscure it.
+1953. see History...also, alas, with earlier tragic Native American massacre taking place about grounds before family purchase -- but, saving grace, before that with earliest, peaceful, harmonizing energies of indigenous peoples revering land as sacred healing ground for time untold.
+That being the earliest imprint keeps it the dominant one, no matter what subsequent overlays might obscure it.